LukasBlumer/AvengerMovieDB/README.md

 # AvengerMovieDB

 ## Overview
-The Avenger Movie Database is a collaborative project for the class Software Engineering at the University of Zurich Institute for Informatics.
+The Avenger Movie Database is a collaborative project for the class Software Engineering at the University of Zurich Institute for Computer Science.
 The aim is to take a provided source file and Stakeholder text and develop an interactable movie database according to their specifications.
 The complete code for our project is located in this GitHub.
 As was specified for the exercise, we are using GWT to implement the movie database.
 In addition we also use Google Charts to visualize most of the data.

 ## Architecture